 Becoming a better communicator and INVESTING in developing genuine relationships with your players will help lead your team to incredible success.
 We all want our players to “buy in”, however to obtain this you must get them to “believe in” first.
 Believe in you, your genuine interest in them, their success and what is important to them.
 “Believe in” is earned through trust, and trust takes time and effort.

-Kevin Sutton built Montverde Academy into an elite program, coaching nationally ranked teams that compiled a 186-33 record.
-Sutton is Currently an assistant coach at The University of Rhode Island.
-He has had assistant coaching stints at James Madison, Old Dominion, George Washington, Georgetown and Pittsburgh.
+Kevin Sutton serves on the staff of Jerome Tang at Kansas State.
+He came to Kansas State after leaving Florida Gulf Coast.
+Coach Sutton built Montverde Academy into one of the elite high school programs in the country, coaching nationally ranked teams that compiled a 186-33 record.
+Sutton has had stops as an assistant coach at The University of Rhode Island, James Madison, Old Dominion, George Washington, Georgetown and Pittsburgh.

 2 thoughts on “COMMUNICATION FOR BETTER COACH/PLAYER RELATIONSHIPS by Kevin Sutton”